Have a question that you don’t see the answer to? Check out our FAQS page with answers to some common questions.

 - Good sportsmanship will be stressed throughout the tournament.

-Any TEAM accumulating MORE THAN 30 Penalty Minutes in any ONE GAME, shall see the head coach or acting coach from that game suspended for their next tournament game.
+- The head coach or acting head coach for any TEAM accumulating MORE THAN 30 Penalty Minutes in any ONE GAME, shall be suspended from that game and for their next tournament game.

-A MATCH penalty will automatically result in suspension from all subsequent tournament games+ possible additional games after Provincial Association review.
+- A MATCH penalty will automatically result in suspension from all subsequent tournament games plus possible additional games after Provincial Association review.

-- Game scores will be displayed, posted, and recorded for tie-breaking procedures, with a MAXIMUM SEVEN GOAL difference.
+- Game scores for U12 to U19 will be displayed, posted, and recorded for tie-breaking procedures, with a MAXIMUM SEVEN GOAL difference.

 - Any team wishing to file a protest may do so by submitting their request in writing, along with $250, to the Control Centre at the North East Sportsplex.
 Notification of a protest must be received within one hour of the completion of game or incident.